LukeShortCloud/rootpages/src/virtualization/kubernetes_administration.rst

 Node services:

--  Container runtime = Any service that supports that Container Runtime Interface (CRI).
-That includes docker, containerd, CRI-O, rkt, and others.
+-  Container runtime = Any service for executing containers that supports the Container Runtime Interface (CRI).
+Kubernetes officially supports containerd, CRI-O, and docker.
+[42]
 -  kubelet = Manages containers using the container runtime.
 -  kube-proxy = Handles virtual networking connections for internal (containers across different Nodes) and external (Kubernetes Services) use.